 HOFFMAN: You were a college student back then.
 Is the way you fight fires now substantially different than the way you fight fires then?

-TOBACCOWALA: The biggest difference is probably that I get less panicked about fires when they happen—because you’ve fought so many of them, and you have a much better perspective of, “Where to start?”
-Versus the, “Oh my god, people are depending on me.
+TOBACCOWALA: I would say that the biggest difference is probably that I get less panicked about fires when they happen – because you’ve fought so many of them, and you have a much better perspective of, “Where to start?” versus the, “Oh my god, people are depending on me.
 The site is down and I don’t know what to do here.”

 I think that’s probably the biggest change, is understanding that.
-And also I think not feeling so bad about the fact that you are going to have to throw some resources away in the short term, and as long as you explain that to people as they’re doing the work, they also understand—versus feeling like you’re always trying to find that perfect solution.
+And also I think not feeling so bad about the fact that you are going to have to throw some resources away in the short term, and as long as you explain that to people as they’re doing the work, they also will understand – versus feeling like you’re always trying to find that perfect solution.